Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

   "key2" : 2
 ```

-- The parser in in a repetition of **(comma objectItem)\* **
+- The parser is in a repetition of **(comma objectItem)\***.
 - After consuming '"key2" : 2' the parser "thinks" it has consumed the last iteration as the next comma is missing.
 - The next token (X) encountered is "666" which is invalid in that position as the parser expected a "}" after the repetition ends.
-- The parser will throw away the following tokens [666, "key3", :, 3] and re-sync to the next comma (,) to continue a another iteration.
+- The parser will throw away the following tokens [666, "key3", :, 3] and re-sync to the next comma (,) to continue another iteration.

-Note that in such a situation some input would be lost, (the third key), however the fourth key will still be parsed successfully!
+Note that in such a situation some input would be lost (the third key); however, the fourth key will still be parsed successfully!

 ## General Re-Sync